Symptoms Of Loose Battery Cables

 This rust is typically more intense on the terminals.
 You might find corrosion on the cable connections, but this is generally trivial.

-You could also have a gravely damaged battery or too much grease on the terminals.
+You could also have a severely damaged battery or too much grease on the terminals.
 These are less likely than the two options mentioned above.

 Will A Loose Battery Cable Kill The Battery?